-The Agency agrees with ECCC that potential increased wildlife mortality on the ORAR should be mitigated and monitored by the proponent as increased mortality could adversely affect current use, such as hunting activities.
+The Agency agrees with ECCC that potential increased wildlife mortality on the Omineca Resource Access Road should be mitigated and monitored by the proponent as increased mortality could adversely affect current use, such as hunting activities.
 The Decision Statement requires the proponent to implement mitigation measures in order to minimize adverse effects to wildlife.
 Condition 6.1 requires that the proponent install and maintain ramps every 100 to 300 metres over the discharge line between the tailing storage facility and Attichika Creek to provide passage for moose, woodland caribou, grizzly bear, and furbearers.
 Additionally, pursuant to Condition 6.2 the proponent must create and maintain escape pathways along all access roads associated with the Project, including the northern section of the Omineca Resource Access Road, to allow ungulates to exit the plowed roads.

 Condition 6.11 also requires that the proponent develop a follow-up program, in consultation with Indigenous groups and relevant authorities (including ECCC) to verify the accuracy of the environmental assessment as it pertains to the effects of changes on caribou hunting activities for traditional purposes, and to determine the effectiveness of the mitigation measures.
-As part of the follow-up program, Condition 6.11.2 requires that the proponent monitor mortality of wildlife on all access roads associated with the Designated Project, including the northern section of the ORAR (i.e. the northern 168-kilometre portion of the ORAR from the junction of the Thutade and Finlay Osilinka Forest Service Roads).
-In addition, Condition 2.6 requires the proponent to develop and implement modified or additional mitigation measures, should they be required in accordance with the results of the monitoring and analysis undertaken as part of the follow-up program.
+As part of the follow-up program, Condition 6.11.2, for example, requires that the proponent monitor mortality of wildlife on all access roads associated with the Designated Project, including the northern section of the ORAR (i.e. the northern 168-kilometre portion of the ORAR from the junction of the Thutade and Finlay Osilinka Forest Service Roads).
+In addition, Condition 2.6 requires the proponent to develop and implement modified or additional mitigation measures, should they be required based on the results of the monitoring and analysis undertaken as part of the follow-up program.
+If the results of the follow-up program required in Condition 6.11 demonstrate that increased traffic volume along the ORAR may be adversely affecting caribou hunting activities, the Agency is of the view that the proponent should consider ECCC's recommended mitigation measures when determining whether to implement modified or additional mitigation additional mitigation measures in relation to Project-related traffic.